-Because of the reduction in the number of collision resistance bits, the National Institute of Standards and Technology (NIST) have planned to phase out SHA-1 algorithm in favour of the stronger hash functions family SHA-2 (SHA-224, SHA-256, SHA-384 and SHA-512).
-Although the endorsers of SHA-1 (NIST and NSA) have recommended an end-of-life date for SHA-1 in 2010, there are no strong indications at this point in time that SHA-1 is severely broken, or will be before mid-2014, although such an event cannot be excluded.
+Because of the progressive reduction in the strength of the SHA-1 algorithm, the National Institute of Standards and Technology (NIST) have planned to phase out the algorithm in favour of the stronger hash function family SHA-2 (SHA-224, SHA-256, SHA-384 and SHA-512).
+Although the endorsers of SHA-1 (NIST and NSA) recommended an end-of-life date for SHA-1 in 2010, there are no strong indications at this point in time that SHA-1 is severely broken, or will be before mid-2014, although such an event cannot be excluded.

-Starting from these recommendations IGTF and the European Policy Management Authority for Grid Authentication (EUGridPMA) have drafted a timeline for the migration of the Grid certificates, from the SHA-1 algorithm to SHA-2.
+Starting from these recommendations, the IGTF and the European Policy Management Authority for Grid Authentication (EUGridPMA) have drafted a timeline for the migration of Grid certificates from the SHA-1 algorithm to SHA-2.